maheshwaghmare/copy-the-code/readme.txt

 === Copy Anything to Clipboard ===
 Contributors: Mahesh901122
 Donate link: https://www.paypal.me/mwaghmare7/
-Tags: Copy to Clipboard, Copy, Clipboard, Code, Copy Code, Copy Anything to Clipboard Tested up to: 5.4
+Tags: Copy to Clipboard, Clipboard, Copy Anything to Clipboard Tested up to: 5.4
-Stable tag: 1.7.0
+Stable tag: 1.7.1
 Requires at least: 4.4

 Copy the Text or HTML into the clipboard 📋 (clipboard).
 You can use it for code snippets, special symbols, discount codes, or anything which you want.
 By default it add the copy to clipboard button to the <code>&lt;pre&gt;</code> tag.

-Documentations and more visit <a href="https://github.com/maheshwaghmare/copy-the-code/"> on GitHub</a>.
+Documentations and more visit <a href="https://maheshwaghmare.com/doc/copy-anything-to-clipboard/"> on Quick Guide</a>.

 == Description ==

+Simply copy the content into the clipboard.

 Copy the Text or HTML into the clipboard 📋 (clipboard).
 You can use it for code snippets, special symbols, discount codes, or anything which you want.
 By default it add the copy to clipboard button to the <code>&lt;pre&gt;</code> tag.

-Documentations and more visit <a href="https://github.com/maheshwaghmare/copy-the-code/"> on GitHub</a>.
+Documentations and more visit <a href="https://maheshwaghmare.com/doc/copy-anything-to-clipboard/"> on Quick Guide</a>.

-It works with any theme and plugin.
+By default, the Copy to Clipboard button is added to the <pre> tag.
+So, After plugin installs and activates the plugin add the Copy to Clipboard button to all pre tags.

+In plugin we have a setting page in which we can change the <pre> selector.

 Below is the list of manually testing themes: